 Why should organizations focus on Culture First?

 Quite simply, culture is the biggest lever that any organization has to drive performance.
 It’s the bottom line and a leading indicator for almost every other performance metric.
-A Culture First company recognizes that if you take care of the culture, then the customer experience and profits will take care of themselves.
+A Culture First company recognizes that if you take care of the culture, the customer experience and profits will take care of themselves.

 Consider animal food, product, or service companies that promise "pets before profits."
 Rather than risk any animals being harmed, a "pets before profits" company may recall products at great expense or refuse to perform unsuitable services.
-Employees (who are probably not big-game hunters and puppy-kickers) know that they can put the wellbeing of an animal above a lost sale and will be supported for it.
+Employees (who are probably not big-game hunters and puppy-kickers) know that they can put the well-being of an animal above a lost sale and will be supported for it.
 The result is animal lovers give their loyalty to a company with the same values.
-Those companies that can prove that "pets before profits" is imbued in their culture have, ironically, seen profits soar.
+Those companies that can prove that "pets before profits" are imbued in their culture have, ironically, seen profits soar.